 When we say that education is an atmosphere we do not mean that a child should be isolated in what may be called a ‘child environment’ specially adapted and prepared, but that we should take into account the educational value of his natural home atmosphere both as regards persons and things and should let him live freely among his proper conditions. –Charlotte Mason

-I asked my 10-year-old son what he thought he has learned by living in México.
+I asked my 10-year-old son what he thought he has learned by residing in México.
 His immediate response of “that to get things, you have to suffer” was not what I was expecting.
 But he’s right.
-Everything is more difficult here, more difficult than you might imagine.
+Everything is more difficult here, harder than you might imagine.
 So how can I, his mother, provide an atmosphere for education when just meeting the basic necessities of life takes so much time and effort?

 How do I create an atmosphere for learning?

 I am a teacher and as such have a natural tendency to provide my son with stimulating games and books at a variety of levels.
 When my son asked me what happened to the dinosaurs, I had a book already in my home library that offered a variety of theories.
 It was quite advanced scientifically so, I had him skim what was presented there, allowed him to ask me questions about things he didn’t understand and then asked him what he thought the answer to his question might be.
 When he said he still wasn’t sure, I was pleased to say that neither is anyone else.
 Did he learn something from his investigation?
 Most definitely.
 When we found a dinosaur print in La Yacata, he went back to the same book to try and identify the dinosaur that made the print.
 Again, he wasn’t sure that he had the correct answer, but finding the one right answer wasn’t the point in the educational experience.